Leadership Matrix Survey

 (multiple the Total by 0.2 to get your final score)

-Plot your final scores on the graph below by drawing a horizontal line from the approximate people score (vertical axis) to the right of the matrix, and drawing a vertical line from the approximate task score on the horizontal axis to the top of the matrix.
-Then, draw two lines from each dot until they intersect.
-The area of intersection is the leadership dimension that you operate out of.
+Plot your final scores on the graph below by drawing a horizontal line from the people score (vertical axis) to the right of the matrix, and drawing a vertical line from the task score on the horizontal axis to the top of the matrix.
+The area of intersection is the leadership dimension that you operate out of (see example below).

 The above sample shows score of 4 in the people section and a score of 6 in the task section.
-The quad where the two lines intersect is the leadership style, in this case -- Authoritarian section.
+The quad where the two lines intersect is the leadership style, in this case — Authoritarian.

 This chart will give you an idea of your leadership style: